hpcloud/swift-webdav/README.md

    `sudo apt-get install memcached` (Make sure memcached starts.)
 6. At a commandline, change directories into the HPCloud-WebDAV
    directory: `cd HPCloud-WebDAV`
-7. Using NPM, install HPCloud-JS as a node module:
+7. NO LONGER NECESSARY.
+Using NPM, install HPCloud-JS as a node module:
    `npm install -f path/to/HPCloud-JS`
-8. Now run `npm install`.
+8. NO LONGER NECESSARY.
+Now run `npm install`.
 This will install additional dependencies, including Pronto.js, a memcached client, and several supporting libraries.
 9. Create a settings file.
 The easiest way to do this is: